 Ted helped me hang two long brushed brass curtain rods over each set of windows.

 Then I added four beautiful semi-sheer palm leaf curtain panels to the rods.
 I am so in love with these curtains!
+They sell out quickly, but here is a similar curtain option.

 Next, I added a 7′ x 10′ striped indoor/outdoor rug from Target.
 I really love the look and quality of this rug, and it vacuums very well – even dirty dog prints. 🙂